On 1 April 2013, NHS England took on responsibility for the operational management of the Cancer Drugs Fund (CDF).

 NHS England will oversee the fund, with day to day administration carried out by the four regional area teams based in the following areas:

-The list of drugs and associated indications that will be routinely funded by the CDF is available here.
+The list of drugs and associated indications that will be routinely funded by the CDF.
 Additionally, NHS England will consider Individual CDF Requests (ICDFRs) for cancer medicines to treat individuals with rarer types of cancers including those affecting children.
-This list was last updated on 18 June 2013.

 The CDF Standard Operating Procedures document sets out how the fund will be managed and the process for applications – both for drugs with an identified cohort of patients and for Individual CDF Requests.
 It includes further guidance for clinicians and information specifically for patients.